Roy's Record Room on CKUA

 Roy’s record collection is more like a record library - running into the thousands of discs, with some even sent in by loyal RRR listeners.
 His appetite for music is virtually unlimited and he finds creative revelations everywhere.

-Tune in on Sunday, October 3rd, 1 PM, Mountain, for a Fresh Fingerfulla 45s on Roooy’s Record Room, the show that continues to revolve.
-Fifteen years and counting.
+The spin begins this Sunday, January 29th, at 2 PM on CKUA.
+Tune in for a Fingerfulla 45s on Roooy’s Record Room, the show that continues to revolve.

-That’s Sunday, September 26th, 1 PM, Mountain, for more of those 78s from the crates on Rooooy’s Record Room, the show that continues to revolve.
-Fifteen years and counting.
+The spin begins on Sunday, January 22nd, 2 PM, Mountain, on CKUA.
+Dial in for more 78s from the crates on Rooooy’s Record Room, the show that continues to revolve.